gluesql/gluesql/README.md

 [![Chat](https://img.shields.io/discord/780298017940176946)](https://discord.gg/C6TDEgzDzY)

 ## SQL Database Engine as a Library
-GlueSQL is a SQL database library written in Rust which provides parser ([sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs)), execution layer, and an optional storage ([sled](https://github.com/spacejam/sled)).
+GlueSQL is a SQL database library written in Rust.
+It provides a parser ([sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs)), execution layer, and optional storage ([sled](https://github.com/spacejam/sled)) packaged into a single library.
-Developers can use GlueSQL to build their own SQL databases or they can simply use GlueSQL as an embedded SQL database using default storage.
+Developers can choose to use GlueSQL to build their own SQL database, or as an embedded SQL database using default storage.

 ## Standalone Mode
-You can simply use GlueSQL as an embedded SQL database, GlueSQL provides [sled](https://github.com/spacejam/sled "sled") as a default storage engine.
+You can use GlueSQL as an embedded SQL database.
+GlueSQL provides [sled](https://github.com/spacejam/sled "sled") as a default storage engine.

 ### Installation
-In your `Cargo.toml`
+In your `Cargo.toml`:
 ```toml
 [dependencies]
 gluesql = "0.4"